GoktugGuvercin/DrugProteinAnalysis/README.md

 ## Pfam

+Each protein family contains many different proteins, that share some conserved domains.
+This domain for its carrier proteins are not completely same, it actually differentiates.
+However, some common nucleotide motifs are located in that domain, which provides similar functionalities for those proteins.
+[Pfam database](http://pfam.xfam.org) is a large collection of protein families, where different proteins are categorized.

-Protein families are categorization groups for the structure and functionality of proteins.
-Our `Pfam` provides an information retrieval system between genes or proteins and related pfam entries.
-To instantiate `Pfam` database, we can use `genes_pfams.tsv` file, which will construct gene $\rightarrow$ pfam and pfam $\rightarrow$ gene dictionaries, as well as assign color codes to distinct pfam groups.
+Our `Pfam` class in `pfam.py` aims to imitate some properties of this database, actually it constructs an information retrieval system between genes/proteins and related pfam entries.
+To instantiate `Pfam` object, we can use `genes_pfams.tsv` file.
+At first, it will define gene $\rightarrow$ pfam and pfam $\rightarrow$ gene dictionaries, then assigns color codes to distinct pfam groups.

 By using `ProtTrans` model, which is not added to this repository, we created embedding vectors for thousands of proteins and matched these embeddings with gene names of those proteins in pickle file `prot_bert_embeds.p`.
 By using these embeddings, we can generate TSNE visualization of the proteins, and we can assign color codes to these proteins in TSNE depending on protein family entries in our `Pfam` database.
 To achieve that, we can access pfam entries of target proteins by their gene names in `prot_bert_embeds.p` file.

+You can use and test them in `pfam_main.py`.

 ```python
 from argparse import Namespace